howardlee2010/jenkins-demo/README.md

 # jenkins-demo
-some demo project for jenkins
+some demo project for jenkins.
+And this project is from https://github.com/cnych/jenkins-demo.git.